tbrk/pendmail/README.md

 Known flaw: the NeoMutt macro always calls `<delete-message>` regardless of whether the mails have been moved successfully or not.
 Use undelete if unsure!

+The NeoMutt [trash](https://neomutt.org/feature/trash) feature can help to save mails.
+On the other hand, every time a mail is made pending, a copy is placed in the trash...

 Maybe this could be fixed by having `pendmail` update a file which is then `source`d to either show a message or delete the mails?
 Or by having the